 2. In a small bowl, mix the cocoa and boiling water until blended and smooth.

 3. In a large bowl, beat the butter and sugar with an electric mixer on medium speed until smooth and creamy, about 2 minutes.
-Beat in the eggs on at a time and beating well after each addition.
+Beat in the eggs one at a time and beat well after each addition.
 Beat in the vanilla and salt.

-5. Bake until the cakes pulls away from the sides of the pans and a toothpick inserted into center comes out clean, 30 to 35 minutes.
+5. Bake until the cakes pull away from the sides of the pans and a toothpick inserted into the center comes out clean, 30 to 35 minutes.
 Set the pans on a wire rack to cool for 10 minutes.
 Take cakes out of pans and cool to room temperature.

-6. Make filling: Beat cream with sugar add mint extract and put in refrigerate to chill.
+6. Make the filling: Beat cream with sugar add mint extract and put in refrigerate to chill.

-7. Make frosting: In a large bowl, whisk together the sugar and cocoa until blended.
-In a medium bowl, sing and electric mixer, beat the butter until smooth.
-Add the 1 cup of the cocoa mixture and 1 tablespoon of the cream until blended.
-Repeat adding the cocoa mixture and cream until all is combined, and frosting is smooth and fluffy.
+7. Make the frosting: In a large bowl, whisk together the sugar and cocoa until blended.
+In a medium bowl, using an electric mixer, beat the butter until smooth.
+Add 1 cup of the cocoa mixture and 1 tablespoon of the cream until blended.
+Repeat adding the cocoa mixture and cream until all is combined, and the frosting is smooth and fluffy.
 Beat in vanilla and additional cream if necessary for desired consistency.

 7. Assemble the cake and enjoy!!